Turning a love for poultry into a viable small farm business takes strategic thinking and some realistic number crunching.

 Finally, don't forget to think about who you will sell your poultry products to and how you will find your market.

 Create a logo and social media presence for your farm business and start posting about what you are doing.
-Once you have product ready, think about where you will sell it.
+Once you have a product ready, think about where you will sell it.
 Farmers' markets are a great place for farmers just starting their businesses to capture market share.
-Or, you might want to set up an on-farm stand or approach local wholesale outlets, like restaurants, grocery stores or farm cooperatives that might be interested in your product.
+Or, you might want to set up an on-farm stand or approach local wholesale outlets, like restaurants, grocery stores, or farm cooperatives that might be interested in your product.

 A poultry CSA is a popular add-on with other more traditional CSA programs (like a vegetable and fruit CSA).
 You may be able to partner with another CSA farmer to offer your poultry products.